toomuchsand/Pi_Tips/Pi_WA (Wireless Access Point).md

 To make it really simple, I have copied just the bits required to set up and bridge your WIFI access point to your internet connection.
 There are actually fewer steps to configure for internet access as your internet router/modem does the DHCP for you, while if you set up a standalone net you have to set up and configure a DCHP server.

-I started from the position of having a working ethernet connection and a working WIFI connection to my home network, with internet access possible via both.
+I started from the position of having a working ethernet connection and a working WIFI connection from the pi to my home network, with internet access possible via either.
+This gave me confidence that the basic hardware was working OK.
+Use ```ifconfig``` to check you have a working ```eth0``` and working ```wlan0```.

 ## Get the software